sanzceb/telegram-bots/README.md

 ## Repository Structure

-`/schemas`: JSON schemas of requests and responses for easy reference.
+`schemas`: JSON schemas of requests and responses for easy reference.

-`/echo`: A very basic echo server to test the bot API
+`echo`: A very basic echo server to test the bot API

+`echofriend`: A basic echo server that handles two global commands: `start` and `help`.

+## Future improvements

+- Implement a new module to deal with the Telegram API
+- Implement a parsing module of Telegram API responses.